crankeye/pebble-mtg-life-counter/README.md

 Pebble MTG Life Counter
 ===================
-A Magic:The Gathering life counter for the Pebble smart watch (SDK 2.0 BETA6).
-Tracks two players life totals and provides the last two life total changes for each player.
+A Magic:The Gathering life counter and round timer for the Pebble smart watch.
+Tracks two players life totals, provides a history fore each player, and a roud timer.

 ![alt tag](https://raw.github.com/crankeye/pebble-mtg-life-counter/master/screenshots/usage.png)
 How to Use